MediaComem/comem-archidep/ex/big-browser-deployment.md

 ## Create a systemd service

 Create and enable a systemd unit file like in the [systemd exercise][systemd-ex].
-Make the necessary changes to run the one chat room application instead of the PHP todolist.
+Make the necessary changes to run the Big Browser application instead of the PHP todolist.

 > **Hints:**